albert-ocean/calculator/README.md

 This is a problem of arbitrary-precision calculation.
 In Java or C/C++, you have scientific libraries for that, but not in C#.
 Luckily, c# has decimal type which is good enough for most situations including financial calculations thanks to its high precision (26 ~ 27 bits of precision, in comparison, float only guarantees 6 ~ 7 bits of precisions).

+        Design

+The specs is very specific about the design of endpoints: receiving two numbers and output the result number, and this project did exactly as told.
+But a better design idea for a calculator would be to evaluate the math expression as a string.
+There are several popular libraries for this including Matheval.

         Testing

 Tests are written for controllers, using xUnit framework.
 Testing is implemented in C# using a standalone project which links to your original test.
 To run tests, go to /tests folder and run $ dotnet test